 Call of Duty: Black Ops 2

 Call of Duty: Black Ops II (abbreviated as COD: BO2, or sometimes COD: BlOps2) is a first-person shooter developed by Treyarch and published by Activision, and is the sequel to Call of Duty: Black Ops.
 It was released on November 12, 2012.
 Square Enix released the game for the Japanese market on November 22, 2012.
-It is known as the game that marked the rise of competitive Call of Duty in esports, being used for the 2012-2013 Call of Duty esports season, and is eventually succeeded by Call of Duty: Ghosts.
+It is known as the game that marked the rise of competitive Call of Duty in esports, being used for the 2012-2013 Call of Duty esports season, and was eventually succeeded by Call of Duty: Ghosts.

 It garnered a huge amount of attention when Major League Gaming announced that Halo would be removed from the MLG Pro Circuit, and replaced with Call of Duty: Black Ops II as its main-stage game.
 Leagues around the world supported the game, such as UMG, Gfinity and EGL.